tanglab-coder/TRACKer-IRS-code/README.md

 This Script is for Automatic Generation and Screening of IRS (Inhibition-Recognition Strand) Sequences
-This script is used to automatically generate and screen IRS (Inhibition-Recognition Strand) sequences.
 An IRS is an RNA sequence composed of two parts: the **Inhibition Strand** and the **Recognition Strand**.
 The goal is to design optimal IRS for different target RNA sequences to achieve precise activation control of ribozymes.
 The specific algorithm is as follows:

 1️⃣ Design Principles
 1.1 Recognition Strand